eclipse/kapua/dev-tools/src/main/vagrant/README.md

 The ports exposed are documented per service within the Vagrant files.

 **Note:** Before proceeding, check that Vagrant is installed in your PC, otherwise install it.
 In order to run Vagrant machines, VirtualBox or other virtualization software supported by Vagrant needs also to be installed.
-When using VirtualBox vagrant vagrant-vbguest plugin should also be installed.
+'_vagrant-vbguest_' plugin is required.
+If missing, it will be installed without prompt for confirmation.

 ## Demo machine quick start
 It is possible to create the **demo machine in only one step** (so create the base box, the demo vagrant machine, compile the Kapua project and start the services inside the vagrant demo machine) just using this script